adroitandroid/MVX/GettingStarted.md

 | LCE     | XLceView       | XLcePresenterModel       | XLcePresenter      |

 We'll first look at the plain vanilla implementation and checkout LCE [at the end](/GettingStarted.md#lce-implementation).

+We'll look at the usage in [the sample app](/app) where required, the guide is generic otherwise.

 ## Step 1 - Adding MVX to your project
 Add jitpack.io to your root build.gradle